Skip to content

 TWAMV

-I started Teaching With a Mountain View in 2011 while on bedrest awaiting my twin girls.
+I started Teaching With a Mountain View in 2011 while on bedrest awaiting the arrival of my twin girls.
 I suddenly found myself with a lot of time on my hands (don’t worry–that was temporary!), and I started sharing some of my classroom ideas on Teachers Pay Teachers.
 TWAMV has evolved over the years, and I’m so proud of how far we’ve come!
 I truly hope you leave here with a little inspiration and keep coming back for more.

 I recently wrote my second children’s book about the Titanic.
 I have loved the Titanic ever since I was a little girl, so this is a dream come true!
 HERE is my first Titanic book, and HERE‘s my most recent.